Support 88Nine And This Artist:

 Tricky was in Massive Attack and appeared in the movie The Fifth Element as well as the music video for Parabola by Tool.
 He has collaborated extensively with other artists on tracks on his various releases, including Bjork, Alanis Morissette, Cyndi Lauper, Anthony Kiedis , John Frusciante and Flea (of the Red Hot Chili Peppers), Martina Topley-Bird, and Alison Goldfrapp of Goldfrapp also many others.

 After his initial success in the latter 1990's, he started his own label called Durban Poison.
 Currently he is heading a new imprint called Brown Punk.
-His thirteenth studio album, titled False Idols will be released in May 2013.
 Read more on Last.fm

 .
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.